Oblarg/docs/CommandScreensteps/Screensteps.md

 # Commands

 Commands are simple state machines that perform high-level robot functions with the methods defined by subsystems.
-The `CommandScheduler` recognizes commands as being in one of three states: initializing, executing, or ending.
+The `CommandScheduler` recognizes scheduled commands as being in one of three states: initializing, executing, or ending.
 Commands specify what is done in each of these states through the `initialize()`, `execute()` and `end()` methods.

 ## Creating commands